danielallhoff/nlp-disaster-tweets/README.md

 # NLP Kaggle Challenge: Disaster Tweets
 ## Introduction
 This is a repository for the Kaggle Challenge in "Natural Language Processing with Disaster Tweets".
 It consists of the prediction if the tweet mentions a real disaster or not.

 Challenge link: https://www.kaggle.com/competitions/nlp-getting-started/data

 ## Experiment ideas
 - Use a LLM as ChatGPT for NLP classification with specific prompts (e.g: few shot learning prompt)
 - Use multiple features (not only the tweets text) as the keyword or the location of the tweet.
 Encode the keyword and the text separately and train a MLP.
 Dropout one or none of the two inputs (keyword and text) randomly. :white_check_mark:
 - Make an ensemble of methods for improving results.
 - Apply data augmentation to text with NLPAug. :white_check_mark:
+- Experiment with XGBoost.
+- Finetune BERT with multiple features (text and keyword).

 ## ChatGPT Prompts
 ### Initial few shot learning prompt: